xdmushui/partner-center-sdk/develop/get-invoice-unbilled-consumption-lineitems.md

 // all the operations executed on this partner operation instance will share the same correlation Id but will differ in request Id
 IPartner scopedPartnerOperations = partnerOperations.With(RequestContextFactory.Instance.Create(Guid.NewGuid()));

-var seekBasedResourceCollection = scopedPartnerOperations.Invoices.ById("unbilled").By("external", "usagelineitems", curencyCode, period, pageMaxSizeReconLineItems).Get();
+var seekBasedResourceCollection = scopedPartnerOperations.Invoices.ById("unbilled").By("marketplace", "usagelineitems", curencyCode, period, pageMaxSizeReconLineItems).Get();

 var fetchNext = true;